Skip to Content

 Coming to an Amicable Agreement

-Parents care about the wellbeing of their children, which is why determining custody issues can be filled with tension and heated arguments.
+Parents care about the well-being of their children, which is why determining custody issues can be filled with tension and heated arguments.
 Creating a parenting plan that works for all parties and benefits the child, however, can be done.
 Here are key things to consider when it comes to creating a parenting plan.

 Required Information